ErikAvilov/matcha/README.md

 Including BaseModel or other stuff that makes it easier to create users Instead you just make a class with a bunch of variables in it and voila From tnard's github I noticed that they in fact import Json from pydantic but it must be an error cuz they're not using it in the file

+Now I should set some small objectives, so as of today, I'll start working more regularly to avoid a burn-out.
+If I can reach them, I can reward myself. ezpz

+April 9, 2024
+Finish User authentication by integrating JWT and designing a profile page for the front, tomorrow I should work on the profile settings where users can edit their bio, set their gender and orientation or edit their profile picture The main issue with the fastAPI docs, is that it doesn't take in account that matcha has stricts rules about input validaton or ORM's, for instance, I don't even have a class 'User', it's a manually managed with queries and my input validation is all python parsing instead of pydantic

+Alright, I had a bit of an oopsie today, I wanted to take a bit of time off and spent a good time at someone's place.
+I couldn't finish it all, I still need to polish some authentication stuff, but refresh/access tokens are ready, Users can authentify and all, tomorrow I'm 100% sure I'll finish it.